team-friendo/signalboost/README.md

 **Issue tracking and bug reports** live in our [gitlab repo on 0xacab.org](https://0xacab.org/Team Friendo/signalboost) You can track **ongoing work** on the [project's kanban board](https://0xacab.org/Team Friendo/signalboost/boards).

-**Want to use Signalboost for social justice work?**  Send us a signal message at `+1 (938) 444-8536` or email us at `Team Friendo [AT] riseup [DOT] net` ([pgp key here](https://pgp.mit.edu/pks/lookup?op=get&search=0xE726A156229F56F1)) to request a Signalboost channel for your group.
+**Want to use Signalboost for social justice work?**  Send us a Signal message at `+1 (938) 444-8536` or email us at `Team Friendo [AT] riseup [DOT] net` ([pgp key here](https://pgp.mit.edu/pks/lookup?op=get&search=0xE726A156229F56F1)) to request a Signalboost channel for your group.
 We're also happy to help you learn how to install and maintain your own instance of a Signalboost sever so you can run your own channel and not trust Team Friendo with storing your subscriber list(s). :)

 **NOTE: this project is not officially affiliated with the Signal App or Foundation.** We are just some humble rad techies trying to help our friends.
 We are grateful to Moxie, Trevor, and the Signal Foundation for maintaining a generous free/open ecosystem that makes projects like this possible. <@3
 __________________